 Car shopping?
 Let us help

 Electric cars aren’t just slow, boring golf carts anymore.
 They’re ultra-quick sedans, practical family cars, compact hatchbacks, luxurious SUVs, and, soon, they’ll be rugged off-roaders, too.
-If you’re looking into buying a new battery-powered model, or if you simply want to know more about the technology, our guide to purchasing an electric car will help walk you through the entire process.
+If you’re looking into buying a new battery-powered model, or if you simply want to know more about the technology that powers them, our guide to purchasing an EV will help walk you through the entire process.

 The different levels of electrification